IR980/Smart-Assistant-For-Research-Summarization/Readme.md

 ### Modules:

  - **main.py** – User interface (Streamlit) and backend interaction
-- **logic.py** – Core logic, LLM interaction, document processing
+ - **logic.py** - Core logic and LLM/document processing
-- **utils.py** – Helper functions for parsing, prompting, evaluation
+ - **utils.py** - Helper and utility functions

 ### Flow:

-1. Upload PDF or document file
-2. App parses and indexes content
-3. User asks questions
-4. Model answers + explains reasoning using references
+1. Launches the Streamlit app.
+2. Manages file upload, mode selection, and user inputs.
+3. Calls functions from logic.py and displays results.
+4. Handles text extraction from PDF/TXT.
+5. Splits text into chunks and generates embeddings.
+6. Performs semantic search and context retrieval.
+7. Interfaces with the LLM for Q&A, summarization, and challenge generation
+8. Text chunking and formatting utilities.
+9. Prompt construction helpers.
+10. Answer evaluation and scoring functions.

 ---